freelawproject/juriscraper/README.rst

 - 1.21.* - Adds support for the case report, which is the term we use to describe the page you see when you press the "Query" button in a district court PACER website.
 This is the page at the iQuery.pl URL.
 - 1.22.* - Adds support for de_seqno values parsed from PACER RSS, dockets, docket history reports, and attachment pages.
 - 1.23.* - Adds support for the advacned case report when it returns search results instead of a single item.
+- 1.24.* - Adds support for bankruptcy claims register parsing and querying

 **Current**

-- 1.24.* - Adds support for bankruptcy claims register parsing and querying
+- 1.25.* - Major refactor of tests to split them into network and local tests.
+Should make CI more consistent.

 **Future Goals**